torahamu/TOSAddon/treasuremap/README.md

 	■ How to use

+** Delete "_treasuremap-⛄-v1.0.1.ipf" if it already exists **

-Please copy the "_treasuremap-⛄-v1.0.1.ipf" in the "data" folder of the Tree of Savior installation folder.
+Please copy the "_treasuremap-⛄-v1.0.2.ipf" in the "data" folder of the Tree of Savior installation folder.
 During the character login of Tree of Savior, is the introduction completion if "TREASUREMAP loaded!"
 Is displayed in the chat field.

 	■ supplement